Pappan Priyappetta Pappan

 Pappan Priyapatta Pappan is a 1986 Indian Malayalam-language fantasy film directed by Sathyan Anthikad and written by Siddique–Lal.
-It stars Mohanlal, Rahman, Thilakan, Lissy, Bahadoor, Nedumudi Venu and Rajan P. Dev.
+It stars Mohanlal and Rahman in the lead roles with Thilakan, Lissy, Bahadoor, Nedumudi Venu and Rajan P. Dev.
 This is the debut film of Siddique-Lal duo and Harisree Ashokan.
-The storyline is similar to Heaven Can Wait.
+The storyline is similar to the film Heaven Can Wait.

 Plot

 A singer Pappan is killed in a bike accident, by rival singer Umesh; but Yamaraj the Lord of Death realizes that Pappan had a few more days to live.
 Yamarajan allows Pappan to enter into bodies of other dead people.
 He first enters the body of a rich old man, then onto a Robinhood-like thief's body and finally onto CI (police)Devdas' body in a bid to tell his girlfriend Sarina that Pappan is dead, and to look forward to someone else in life.

 Soundtrack

 The music was composed by Alleppey Ranganath and lyrics were written by R. K. Damodaran and Sathyan Anthikad.